Cervical Cancer Screening

 Who should be screened for cervical cancer?

-The Ontario Cervical Screening Program recommends that anyone with a cervix between ages 25 to 69, who is or ever has been sexually active, have a Pap test every three years.
+The Ontario Cervical Screening Program recommends that anyone with a cervix between ages 25 to 69, who is or ever has been sexually active, have a cervical screening test every five years.
+Some eligible people may need to get screened more often, based on their medical or screening history.

 What causes cervical cancer?